 Each two-year session of the Legislature begins in January of odd-numbered years.
-The Legislature sets its own session schedule by adopting a Joint Resolution.
-The joint resolution divides the two-year session into floorperiods and committee work periods.
+The Legislature sets its own session schedule by adopting a joint resolution.
+The joint resolution divides the two-year session into

 Floorperiods range in duration from a week to several weeks during which legislators formally debate proposals in the Assembly and Senate Chambers.